cockroachdb/docs/v20.1/cockroach-debug-zip.md

 There are two scenarios in which `debug zip` is useful:

 - To collect all of your nodes' logs, which you can then parse to locate issues.
 It's important to note, though, that `debug zip` can only access logs from active nodes.
-See more information [on this page](#collecting-log-files).
+For more information, see [Collecting log files](#collecting-log-files) below.

 - If you experience severe or difficult-to-reproduce issues with your cluster, Cockroach Labs might ask you to send us your cluster's debugging information using `cockroach debug zip`.